lindstrom-j/mongo_objects/docs/source/sample.rst

 subdocument proxy types.

 Observe some commong coding patterns.
-For example, since proxy objects can only exist once the parent document is loaded, proxy loading functions like :meth:`loadBenefitById`, :meth:`loadTicketTypeById` and :meth:`loadVenueById` are usually class methods of the parent document class :class:`Event`.
+For example, since proxy objects can only exist after the parent document is loaded, proxy loading methods like :meth:`.loadBenefitById`, :meth:`.loadTicketTypeById` and :meth:`.loadVenueById` are usually class methods of the parent document class :class:`Event`.

-Likewise, proxy creation method like :meth:`getTicket`, :meth:`getTickets`, :meth:`getTicketsByType`, :meth:`getTicketType`, :meth:`getTicketTypes` and
+Likewise, proxy creation method like :meth:`.getTicket`, :meth:`.getTickets`, :meth:`.getTicketsByType`, :meth:`.getTicketType`, :meth:`.getTicketTypes` and
-:meth:`getVenue` are also placed in the parent document class.
+:meth:`.getVenue` are placed in the parent document class as well.

-Refer to the rest of the documentation for information on other features like :class:`PolymorphicMongoUserDict` or advice on overriding the default unique key generation logic.
+Refer to the rest of the documentation for information on other features like :class:`PolymorphicMongoUserDict` polymorphic documents.